The modular galaxy image simulation toolkit

 Has a module that is particularly meant to simulate images for the WFIRST survey.

-Summary of planned future development
+Planned future development

 We plan to add the following additional capabilities in future versions of GalSim: